Ch. 6: How to Make a Resume

 Step 2: Create a List

-The easiest way to do this is to write out a list of everything you can think of, and then pulling out the points you believe your prospective employer would value most.
+The easiest way to add to your summary statement is to create a list of points you believe your prospective employer would value most.
 Write out a list of your best achievements throughout your career thus far.
 Think of ways that you've influenced or developed the businesses of your former employers, and spin your accomplishments in a way that reveals your value as an employee.

 Consider the following when building your list:

 - What aspects of your skills and experience do you think are most valuable to the employer?

 - What achievements highlight the best of you and what you've done?

 - What problem is the employer looking to solve, and how can you make your qualifications fit as a solution?

 - How do your career goals match up with those of the position and the company?

 Do not include:

 - Skills everyone else has.
 You want to appear unique.
 Everyone can use Microsoft Word, but not everyone can navigate the chaotic environment of a hospital, juggling the needs of patients with the demands of the industry.